elauzel/ToyCommander/README.md

 JAY - scene setup)

-1)	insert truck into splash screen texture
+1)	finish Scene 01: game menu (controls, instructions menus)

-2)	make Scene 01: game menu (controls, multiplayer, instructions menus)
+2)	make Scene 02: level select (some sort of image or rotating model of the single level - we can add more later) - this should happen whenever someone hits Free Play

-3)	make Scene 02: level select (some sort of image or rotating model of the single level - we can add more later)
+3)	make Scene 03: character select (start with 3 models without moving parts at first - we can add more later) - this should happen whenever someone hits Free Play or Multiplayer

-4)	make Scene 03: character select (start with 3 models without moving parts at first - we can add more later)
+I don't remember if Scene 02 or Scene 03 comes first in the actual Toy Commander - let me know which and I'll re-order them if necessary.
+You should get the gist of what I'm getting at though.